jahnavi-ghelani/jjahnavi-website/_projects/measuring-aftermath-of-product-sunset.md

 ```

-**These steps can be reapplied for pooled time-series features with an optional change: segmenting each group (pre and post values) for deeper insights.** For example, we may want to compare engagement separately for new vs existing users.
+**These steps can be reapplied for pooled time-series features with an optional change: segmenting each group (pre and post values) for deeper insights.**
+*For example,* we may want to compare engagement separately for new vs existing users.
 In this case, the split is made before de-seasonalizing the pooled time-series, akin to splitting our original feature into two new features and analyzing each independently.

 The steps followed for the cross-sectional features builds on the steps for time-series and pooled time-series features, with the exception of the de-seasonalizing step. **The de-seasonalizing step may require further consideration depending on the nature of the chosen cross-sectional feature.**
-For example, values for duration-based features, like days to first activity, may exceed monthly bounds (a user can take 2 or 100 days within the sampling period).
+*For example,* values for duration-based features, like days to first activity, may exceed monthly bounds (a user can take 2 or 100 days within the sampling period).
 Here too, seasonality may play a role (a user may be slower during the Summer due to holidays or faster due to greater time availability) but this is deemed an indirect influence.
 Here, we have a trade-off to make between retaining information (comparing the full distribution) with the risk of indirect seasonality influence and, giving up information (aggregating cross-sectional data into pooled time-series data) to treat for seasonality.
 For such duration features, we may accept the risk of ignoring seasonal effect in favour of analyzing the full distribution.

 **While this trade-off cannot be avoided, its influence on the results can be minimized.** One way to do this is by leveraging domain (industry/product) knowledge to segment the feature into 2 or more components: newer components transformed into a time-series feature (which is de-seasonalized and treated as afore-explained) and the remaining components stays a cross-sectional feature.
-For example, if the sunset and replacement products are core offerings, we may see a high share of users performing the first product activity on their first day of interacting with our product ecosystem (i.e., median duration = 0).
+*For example,* if the sunset and replacement products are core offerings, we may see a high share of users performing the first product activity on their first day of interacting with our product ecosystem (i.e., median duration = 0).
 In this case, it may be beneficial to split our original feature, days to first activity on replacement product, into 2 new features: users with first activity on their first day (transformed into monthly counts over time, i.e., time-series data) and the rest of the distribution, i.e., where duration ≥ 1 day (remains as cross-sectional data).

-**Note: Depending on the project needs, cross-sectional features can always be converted into pooled time-series features by choosing an aggregation.** Partial conversion of cross-sectional data + de-seasonalizing choice depends on the feature context (like our reasoning for duration-based features) and the trade-off with information retention (analyzing a distribution vs an aggregate).
+&#128161; **Note: Depending on the project needs, cross-sectional features can always be converted into pooled time-series features by choosing an aggregation.** Partial conversion of cross-sectional data + de-seasonalizing choice depends on the feature context (like our reasoning for duration-based features) and the trade-off with information retention (analyzing a distribution vs an aggregate).
 The general recommendation is to always de-seasonalize any time-series data where feasible.
 {: .notice--info}

 <!-- This brings us to the end of approach 1.  -->